matlux/clj-chess-engine/README.md

 Sit back and enjoy the game.
 Watch out the CPU is going to get hot and the function will return after maximum 500 moves.

-### More explanation
+### The Chess Engine

-The play-game engine is a state engine which execute a game of chess in sequence.
+play-game is a function which execute the Chess game.
+In other words play-game is a state engine which executes a game of chess in sequence.
 It takes 2 functions are parameters.
 Its aim is to

-* maintain the game state throughout the game
+* maintain the modification of game state throughout the game
 * work out the list of valid move for the next step
 * call :f1 i.e. the white function or :f2 i.e. the black function to know which move to make on every step
 * detects check and check-mates to stop the game